 The Department of Classics strives to give our students an excellent education in all facets of ancient Mediterranean studies.
 In addition to our regular courses, we take field trips, invite several speakers to campus each year, support students in study abroad and conference travel, and make numerous other opportunities available throughout the year.
 If you’d like to support the Department in its work, please consider a tax deductible donation through the University of Mississippi Foundation.
 Just put “Department of Classics” in the “Special Instructions” box.

-Gabby Coggin (2013) is in the second year of the master’s program in Anthropology at the University of Mississippi, doing a mixture of cultural anthropology and archaeology.
-She plans a thesis on the influence of cultural changes and power regimes on religious architecture in Syracuse, Sicily.
+Gabby Coggin (2013) earned a MA in Anthropology at the University of Mississippi in 2015, doing a mixture of cultural anthropology and archaeology.
+Her thesis treated the influence of cultural changes and power regimes on religious architecture in Syracuse, Sicily.

-Patrick Mooney (2013) begins an PhD program in Medieval History at UT Knoxville in Fall 2014.
+Patrick Mooney (2013) began an PhD program in Medieval History at UT Knoxville in Fall 2014.

 Colby Roberts (2013) is a candidate for Juris Doctor at SMU Dedman School of Law, expecting to finish in 2016.